Chord symbols are an abbreviated way of representing musical chords (see Chord names and symbols (Wikipedia) for further details). For example:

 Enter a chord symbol

-The following commands are available for chord symbol entry:
+The following commands are available during chord symbol entry:

 - Space move Cursor to next note, rest, or beat